House at 102 Staniford Street

 102 Staniford Street in the Auburndale section of Newton, Massachusetts, is a rare surviving element of Auburndale's agricultural past, including both a 19th-century house and barn.
 Built about 1869 and enlarged in 1915, it exhibits vernacular Italianate styling.
 It was listed on the National Register of Historic Places in 1986.
-As of 2025, it was still within the family of its original owner.
+As of 2026, it was still within the family of its original owner.

 Description and history

 102 Staniford Street stands in a residential area north of the village center of Auburndale, on the east side of Staniford Street north of West Pine Street.
-It stands on over 1 acre of land, along with a 19th-century barn that has been repurposed into housing.
+It stands on over 1 acre of land, along with a 19th-century barn.
 The house is a 2 1/2-story wood-frame structure, that is basically T-shaped with a cross-gabled roof.
 The original main block is oriented facing south, but subsequent modifications have relocated the main entrance to the west side of the north-facing T leg.
 A single-story porch extends across the western facade, decorated with latticework balustrade and posts.
 A nod is made to Italianate styling with a round-arch window in the west-facing gable.

 The house was built about 1869 for Patrick Carey, an Irish immigrant who came to the United States in 1859, settling in Newton by 1865.
 Originally working as a laborer, Carey developed the property as a dairy farm.
 One of his descendants converted the property to poultry farming in the 1930s, a role continued until the 1950s.
 The barn is of 19th-century construction, but has undergone numerous modifications, first for conversion to support the raising of poultry, and then as a residence.
 It is one of the few surviving agricultural buildings in the city.